jimburton/CI505/labs/DEV.md

 Once you get used to the quirky keybindings and terminology emacs is a *very* powerful editor that has "modes" for every programming language under the sun.
-Before you do anything else, go through the emacs tutorial.
-This is launched by opening emacs and typing `C-h t`.
-That is, hold down `Ctrl` and press `h`, let go of both and press `t`.
+The [Emacs for You](https://github.com/susam/emfy) project provides an introduction to programming in Emacs and a small, feature-rich configuration.

-For integration between emacs and `git`, see [`magit`](https://magit.vc/).
+For integration between Emacs and `git`, see [`magit`](https://magit.vc/).

-At a minimum, you want to install the emacs "major" mode for Haskell, `haskell-mode`.  `haskell-mode` is intentionally basic.
+At a minimum, you want to install the Emacs "major" mode for Haskell, `haskell-mode`.  `haskell-mode` is intentionally basic.
 It provides syntax highlighting and a way to launch `ghci`.
 To get something like a modern IDE experience (autocompletion, highlighting errors, jumping